databio/geniml/docs/modules/create_universe.md

-# hmm module
+# The universe module

 ## Introduction

+This module provides multiple ways to build a genomic region universe

+## Method 1: HMM

-This module will use an HMM to create a flexible segment universe, given an input of several bed files.
+This will use an HMM to create a flexible segment universe, given an input of several bed files.

 ## How to use